Best Rand Exchange Rates

 - We subscribe to Reuters, which means we get to see the interbank rate (most currency companies do not).

 - We have an all inclusive spread, which means the banks and ours, of just 1.2% including all fees.
 Please note that due to the very low spread, transfers below ZAR 50,000 attract a swift fee of ZAR 250.

 Incompass saves you money

-Incompass is an FSB-authorised Foreign Exchange specialist that carries out money transfer deals worth billions of ZAR each year on behalf of its customers.
+Incompass is an FSCA-authorised Foreign Exchange specialist that carries out money transfer deals worth billions of ZAR each year on behalf of its customers.
 Because of our volumes we get wholesale rates from our partners - and unlike our competitors we pass these savings on to you, our customers.